BenoitAdam94/nullDC4Wii/README.md

 - Correct files (XML) for Homebrew Channel (i dunno why it doesn't work)
 - Fowarder for Wii Menu
 - Being Able to launch a game
-- Game list & Game selector
+- Game list & Game selector (In next version alpha 0.03 !
+But list is limited to 18 elements for now)
 - Table convertion between SH4 Opcodes of SH4 and the WiiPPC ?
 - Use LLVM to port code for PowerPC ?
 - Full Dynarec implementation